136 Creative Party Ideas

 18. Dessert cups

-Layer different desserts inside small mason jars so your guests can just pick up one that appeals to them, grab a spoon and go to town.
+Layer different desserts inside small mason jars so your guests can pick one that appeals to them, grab a spoon, and go to town.
+Layer them however you like, but alternate textures for the best experience.

 Endless flavors.
 Endless combinations.